-These factors: low price, small percentage of income, staple good make food in general inelastic.
+These factors: low price, a small percentage of income, and being a staple good make food in general inelastic.
 Now, let’s run the numbers using a simple demand curve.

 To measure elasticity we must use the following equation: Because we are working with a straight line, we will use the “midpoint” formula as described in the textbook meaning that we will take the average of two points for the denominator.
 The formula will look more like this: which says the same thing:

 Elasticity = ((change in Q)/(average of Qs))/((change in P)/(average of Ps)).

 We will calculate three points on the demand curve to arrive at elasticity for each.
 Assume in each case price is dropping (Figure 7-9).

 Elasticity of Point A: = ((change in Q)/(average Q))/((change in P)/(average of P)).

 Elasticity of Point A: = (-1.5)/(0.10) = -15 → Take the absolute value = 15

 Elasticity of Point B: = (-.18)/(0.18) = -1 → Take the absolute value = 1

 Elasticity of Point C: = (-.11)/(0.66) = -0.17 → Take the absolute value = 0.17